progit/progit/pl/06-git-tools/01-chapter6.markdown

 	  2:        +1/-1      nothing index.html
 	  3:        +1/-1        +4/-0 lib/simplegit.rb

-Wynik komendy status na pliku simplegit.rb jest interesujący.
+Wynik komendy status dla pliku simplegit.rb jest interesujący.
 Pokazuje on, że kilka linii jest dodanych do przechowalni, a kilka nie.
-Masz plik, który jest tylko w częsci w przechowalni.
-W tym momencie, możesz zakończyć działanie trybu interaktywnego i uruchomić `git commit` w celu zapisania zmian.
+Masz plik, który jest tylko w części w przechowalni.
+W tym momencie, możesz zakończyć działanie trybu interaktywnego i uruchomić `git commit` w celu zatwierdzenia zmian.

 <!-- The status of the simplegit.rb file is interesting.
 It shows you that a couple of lines are staged and a couple are unstaged.
 You’ve partially staged this file.
 At this point, you can exit the interactive adding script and run `git commit` to commit the partially staged files. -->